ETCBC/bhsa/docs/wordgrammar.md

 ## vowel pattern
 Not present as a separate feature in the dataset.

-All these features encode the information that is encountered in the text.
+All these features encode information encountered in the text.
 So, although the values carry grammatical information, these features do not label the grammatical information.

 There is, however, one level of abstraction: